-- parses the content.
+- parse the content.

-- identifies the manifest file.
+- identify the manifest file.

-- extracts the proper information.
+- extract the proper information.

-- extracts the constituent segment URLs.
+- extract the constituent segment URLs.

-- represents the videos for all bit rates to download.
+- represent the videos for all bit rates to download.

 You need a browser plug-in on the client machine to play and watch the video.
 For example, Microsoft Silverlight is compatible with Internet Explorer, Firefox, and Safari.